Calculate your optimal bedtime

 Keeping a sleep diary for a few months can help you understand the impact of your cycle on the quality of your sleep.

-Improving sleep hygiene, which means creating a bedroom environment and routine that promotes consistent, uninterrupted sleep, is important.
+For instance, creating a bedroom environment and routine that promotes consistent, uninterrupted sleep is important. 🧘

 This can help ensure you still go through the recommended number of 90-minute sleep cycles during the night.

-Some women find that small adjustments to sleep habits, such as taking a warm bath before bed, decreases sleep disturbances.
+Some women find that small adjustments to their sleep habits, such as taking a warm bath before bed, decrease sleep disturbances.

 Sleep calculator for men